 Five more die after contracting coronavirus in Suffolk and north Essex

-Latest government figures show that as of 5pm, May 9 two more people have lost their lives at Ipswich and Colchester hospitals having tested positive for Covid-19.
+Latest government figures show that as of 5pm, May 7 four more people have lost their lives at Ipswich and Colchester hospitals having tested positive for Covid-19.

-Another three people, who also had the virus, died at West Suffolk Hospital.
+Another person, who also had the virus, died at West Suffolk Hospital.

 You may also want to watch: